 Let’s take a look at three of the best Topps Update sets in recent memory: 2015, 2017, and 2018 Topps Update.

 Key players: Kris Bryant, Francisco Lindor, Carlos Correa, Byron Buxton, and Noah Syndergaard

-Without a doubt, the strong seasons from Bryant and Correa, plus good showings from Lindor and Buxton, are key reasons for the jump in price.
-Syndergaard’s Update rookie card is still a popular card, too.
-Beyond the big five names, there are also rookie cards for hot 2019 players like Gio Urshela of the Yankees and Joey Gallo of the Texas Rangers.
-Phillies catcher J.T.
+Beyond the big five names, there are also rookie cards for hot 2019 players like Gio Urshela of the Yankees and Phillies catcher J.T.
 Realmuto also has a rookie card in the set.
-You’re guaranteed at least one auto or relic card (aka a “hit”) in every box, and those hits can be quite good in this set.
+It also has the rookie card of Texas Rangers’ slugger Joey Gallo.
+You’re guaranteed at least one auto or relic card (aka a “hit”) in every box.

 Available on thePit:

 Aaron Judge was incredible in his 2017 rookie season and while injured some in 2018 he still put up good numbers.
-2019 hasn’t been kind to Judge on the injury front.
-Fortunately, Cody Bellinger decided to become the talk of the baseball during the first couple months of 2019, so he’s become the key player to chase in the 2017 Topps Update set.
+2019 was extremely unkind to Judge on the injury front, though.
+Fortunately, Cody Bellinger decided to become the talk of baseball during the first couple months of 2019.
+With his National League MVP, he’s become the key player to chase in the 2017 Topps Update set.

 2017 Topps Update also has rookie cards for Oakland A’s star third baseman Matt Chapman, Astros’ third baseman Alex Bregman, Cardinals shortstop Paul DeJong, Yankees first baseman Luke Voit and rising starting pitcher Domingo German, and Red Sox outfielder Andrew Benintendi.